shakson1/ansible_k8s_role/README.md

 - Calico is used as the CNI provider (configurable)
 - Sysctl settings are persisted in `/etc/sysctl.d/99-kubernetes.conf`
 - Kernel modules (br_netfilter, overlay) are checked before loading
+- All kubectl commands use KUBECONFIG environment variable for proper authentication
+- Worker nodes wait for all masters to be ready before joining
+- CNI installation waits for all pods to be in Ready state
+- MetalLB and Istio installations include namespace and pod readiness verification
+- Master join commands intelligently detect if certificate key is already included

 ## Contributing